jingwen-z/jingwen-z.github.io/_posts/2019-12-17-older-apartments-transactions-in-paris.md

 </p>

-According to this group of scatter plots, we can simply get the relationship between older apartments' price and their area.
+According to this group of scatter plots, we can simply get the relationship between second-hand apartments' price and their area.
 Each point stands for one transaction, the plots on the red dash line mean that the price per m2 of these transactions is 10k euros.
 The points above the dash line indicate their unit price are greater than 10k euros; otherwise, it's less than 10k euros per m2.